jcouball/notes/docs/javascript/ultimate_javascript_mastery/06_objects_revisited.md

 The four core concepts of OOP:

 * **Encapsulation**: encapsulation describes the idea of bundling data and methods that work on that data within one unit, like a Javascript object.
 This concept is also often used to hide the internal representation, or state of an object from the outside.
 This is called information hiding.
-Benefits: reduce complexity, increase reusability
+Benefits: reduce complexity, increase reusability.
 * **Abstraction**: hiding the details of how things work and focusing attention on details of greater importance.
 Benefits: reduce complexity, isolate impact of change
 * **Inheritance**: a mechanism that allows you to remove duplicate code.
 Benefits: eliminate redundant code.
 * **Polymorphism**: the provision of a single interface to entities of different types.
   This mechanism can be used to eliminate long if-then-else or switch blocks.
 Benefits: reduce complexity, reduce code dependencies

 In Javascript, the `class` is syntatic sugar over Prototypes and Prototypical Inheritance.

 ## Creating Objects

 There are three ways to create objects in Javascript: with object lIterals, a factory function, or a constructor function.

 ### Object Literals